Name Discoveries

 28,599 surnames found of English origin

-The surname Diven is of English origin and is derived from the Old English word "dēofen," meaning "deep valley."
-It is a locational surname, typically given to someone who lived near or in a deep v......
+The surname Bumpous is of English origin and is derived from the Old English word "bump," meaning a mound or hill.
+It is a topographic surname given to someone who lived near or on a hill or mound.......

 Learn more »